panjie/mu4e-goodies/README.md

 mu4e-goodies-lync
 -----------------

-This extension let you open lync chat window directly from mu4e.
+aThis extension let you open lync chat window directly from mu4e.
 Note that because it's is implemented only by open URI like `sip:xxx@yyy.com`, so technically the registed application for `sip` will be opened(which on Windows will usually be Lync).